 Kurt Miscinski was a managing director and executive committee member at Deutsche Bank before co-founding Cerity Partners.
 Prior to his time at Deutsche Bank, he was the chief operating officer for Scudder Private Investment Counsel, an asset management division that served family offices, wealthy individuals and nonprofits.

 The firm typically requires a minimum portfolio balance of $2 million, but it counts both individuals and high net worth individuals as clients, with its current individual client base fairly evenly divided between the two groups.
-(For reference, the SEC defines a high net worth individual as someone with at least $750,000 under management or a net worth believed to be at least $1.5 million).
+(For reference, the Securities and Exchange Commission [SEC] defines a high net worth individual as someone with at least $750,000 under management or a net worth believed to be at least $1.5 million).

 That said, Cerity Partners’ website and brochure also focus on high net worth individuals when outlining its services, and the firm’s $20,000 minimum annual fee may also generally leave out those with less to invest.
 Still, the firm does also note that it may waive its minimums at its discretion.